umbertozanovello/OpenStandard-CoilID/README.md

 The data format must be flexible to represent different data types and must be stand-alone, i.e., it must not require external schemas for decoding the data.
 In addition, data must take minimal space on the storage device and the format must be supported by in-force standards and available software libraries.
 Finally, the standard requires an integrity check to improve the robusteness of data against communication errors.

 The standard relies on the [BSON](https://bsonspec.org/) (Binary JSON) data format for storing the data in the EEPROM.
-BSON is a bin­ary-en­coded seri­al­iz­a­tion of JSON-like doc­u­ments and is somewhat more compact than JSON (it is also more structured than JSON, e.g., for time and date information).
+BSON is a binary-encoded serialization of JSON-like documents and is somewhat more compact than JSON (it is also more structured than JSON, e.g., for time and date information).
 A BSON document is composed in the following way
 ```
 document ::= int32 e_list \0x00
 ```